- Lotte Wubben-moy

 Farts are a gassy by-product of eating and digesting something that our stomach doesn't agree with.

-But think about when you keep a fart in - when maybe you decide this isn't the right time and place.
-Often, as a result of keeping it in long enough, the fart will turn to the trapped wind in your belly - causing us discomfort, maybe a bellyache, and well ultimately, all the more urge to want to release what we are trying to keep in - due to shame of not wanting to let off an ABSOLUTE STINKER IN PUBLIC.
+Think about when you keep a fart in - when maybe you decide this isn't the right time and place to let one off.
+Often, as a result of keeping it in for long enough, the fart will turn to trapped wind in your belly - causing discomfort, maybe a bellyache, and well ultimately, all the more urge to want to release what we are trying to keep in (an ABSOLUTE STINKER).

 I'm sure this is not new news to anyone, but what I am trying to get at here is that...
 Well...